Professor Gibson Burrell

 - Office Hours: By appointment

-Gibson Burrell is Professor of Organisation Theory at Leicester and was Head of the School of Management from 2002-7.
+Gibson Burrell is a Professor of Organisation Theory at Leicester and was the head of the former School of Management from 2002-7.
 He was elected an Academician for the Social Sciences (AcSS) in 2005.
 Previously at the Universities of Essex, Warwick and Lancaster, in each of which he undertook a number of administrative roles, he now teaches critical management perspectives at undergraduate and postgraduate levels.
 He has been a Visiting Fellow or Visiting Professor at Universities in Australia, Poland, Sweden, the UK and the USA.
+Gibson is currently Section Editor for 'Business Ethics and Sociology' in the Journal of Business Ethics.

 Recipient of the 2014 American Academy of Management OMT Division’s biennial Joanne Martin ‘Trailblazer’ award for lifelong contribution to the area, awarded at the 74th Meeting of the Academy, Philadelphia, USA in August 2014.